I've cleaned houses and spaces professionally. Here are some of my expert tips.

-10 Ways to Remove Odor in Clothes Without Washing
+10 Ways to Remove Food Smell From Clothes Without Washing

-Some of these tips are obvious—like running a fan, opening a window when appropriate, throwing away things like fish before it stinks up the kitchen, and purchasing a leather or faux-leather coach that won't soak up odors, but some of these tips might also surprise you.
+Some of these tips are obvious—like running a fan, opening a window when appropriate, throwing away things like fish before it stinks up the kitchen, and purchasing a leather or faux-leather coach that won't soak up odors.
+However, some of these tips might also surprise you.

 1. Practice Good Kitchen Hygiene (Turn on the Fan Before You Start)

 This step is most crucial even though it may seem like common sense.
 Don’t turn on the exhaust fan above your stove only after the smell is noticed.
 By then, it's too late.
 Start the fan before you even turn on the burner to get cooking.

 No range-hood, vent, or exhaust fan over your stove?
 That actually puts your safety at risk.
 Gas stoves emit carbon monoxide and other dangerous things into the air that you breathe from the off-gasing that takes place when you cook with Teflon pans and similar (we're talking carcinogens and toxic chemicals).
 Your landlord should have adequate ventilation set up and a carbon monoxide detector if they are truly housing you in a safe space—so get on them.
 If you don't have either of these, say something.

 2. Shut Doors and Vents, Open Windows, Use Towels

 This may already seem like common sense to you, but you will want to shut the doors to your bedroom, living room, and even use towels or carpeting to block the inch gap under the doors that lead to these rooms (gaps under the door allow air to flow).
 Closing vents that interconnect your rooms, too, can help.
 Opening windows and doors (without screens) and thereby creating a wind tunnel can really help to create a cross-draft to blow the smells out of the home.
 Surprisingly, vacuuming carpet helps, too, as it creates air flow between carpet fibers.